 Every day during fall migration, the Chicago Bird Collision Monitors deliver to the Field Museum a bag of birds that died flying into windows in the loop as they tried to make their way south to their wintering grounds farther south.
 These salvaged birds provide a critical component of the museum's bird collection, specimens that can be used by researchers for generations to come to learn about many aspects of our area's birdlife.
 Read more about A Cassin's Sparrow meets its end a long way from home

 Collections-based research involves a wide variety of people interested in vastly different scales of space and time--from population genetics in mice to global climate change to galaxies across the universe Read more about Video: Fields of Thought

 Via Facebook, a colleague shared a link to an essay in Animal Behavior by Tim Caro and Paul Sherman entitled: Eighteen reasons animal behavioralists avoid involvement in conservation (Animal Behavior (2012) 85:305-312).
 They exhort behavioral scientists to think more about the conservation value of their research.
 I agree with this idea, but that does not mean that I think this is universally appreciated.
-At one point, they write: “And all the large NGOs, which have a disproportionate Read more about How much science is needed for conservation?
+Read more about How much science is needed for conservation?